-• In a new Instagram video, Dr. Sandra Lee, MD-aka Dr. Pimple Popper-snips milia from the area around a patient's eye.
+- In a new Instagram video, Dr. Sandra Lee, MD—aka Dr. Pimple Popper—puts her scissor skills to work.

 - She snips out a patient's steatocystoma sac, which helps prevent the growth from ever returning.

 - Of course, this is Dr. Pimple Popper—which means the procedure was accompanied by a healthy dose of oozing yellow pus, which one commenter compared to "dijon mustard."